moleculerjs/site/source/docs/moleculer-web.md

 });
 ```

+{% note info %}
+The named parameter is handled with [path-to-regexp](https://github.com/pillarjs/path-to-regexp) module.
+Therefore you can use [optional](https://github.com/pillarjs/path-to-regexp#optional) and [repeated](https://github.com/pillarjs/path-to-regexp#zero-or-more) parameters as well.
+{% endnote %}

-With this you can create RESTful APIs.
+With this you can create RESTful APIs as well.
 ```js
 broker.createService({
     mixins: ApiService,